ietf-wg-cellar/flac-specification/flac.md

 The minimum block size is excluding the last block of a FLAC file, which may be smaller.
 If the minimum block size is equal to the maximum block size, the file contains a fixed block size stream.
 Note that in case of a stream with a variable blocksize, the actual maximum block size MAY be smaller than the maximum block size listed in the streaminfo block, and the actual smallest block size excluding the last block MAY be larger than the minimum block size listed in the streaminfo block.
 This is because the encoder has to write these fields before receiving any input audio data, and cannot know beforehand what block sizes it will use, only between what bounds these will be chosen.

 FLAC specifies a minimum block size of 16 and a maximum block size of 65535, meaning the bit patterns corresponding to the numbers 0-15 in the minimum block size and maximum block size fields are invalid.

+The sample rate MUST NOT be 0 when the FLAC file contains audio.
+A sample rate of 0 MAY be used when non-audio is represented.
+This is useful if data is encoded that is not along a time axis, or when the sample rate of the data lies outside the range that FLAC can represent in the streaminfo metadata block.
+In case a sample rate of 0 is used it is RECOMMENDED to store the meaning of the encoded content in a Vorbis comment field or an application metadata block.
+This document does not define such metadata.

 The MD5 signature is made by performing an MD5 transformation on the samples of all channels interleaved, represented in signed, little-endian form.
 This interleaving is on a per-sample basis, so for a stereo file this means first the first sample of the first channel, then the first sample of the second channel, then the second sample of the first channel etc. Before performing the MD5 transformation, all samples must be byte-aligned.
 So, in case the bit depth is not a whole number of bytes, additional zero bits are inserted at the most-significant position until each sample representation is a whole number of bytes.